 Ama Dablam has also known as the of the Himalaya.
 A beautiful snowcapped, granite peak locates in the Everest region of Nepal.
-Ama Dablam means “The Mother’s Jewel Box” and given the name owing to іt’ѕ appearance.
-It height being 6812 meters only, but the level of difficulty involves, however, is comparatively high.
-Ama Dablam Expedition is technically demanding climb, however, is truly worth it.
-The summit offers spectacular, spell bounding views of mountains such as the Mount Everest, Lhotse, Island peak, Makalu, Khumbu among many others although South-west route up this sacred piece of ice-covered rock is most common.
+Ama Dablam means “The Mother’s Jewel Box” and is given the name owing to іt’ѕ appearance.
+Its height is 6812 meters only, but the level of difficulty involves, however, is comparatively high.
+Ama Dablam Expedition is a technically demanding climb, however, is truly worth it.
+The summit offers spectacular, spell bounding views of mountains such as Mount Everest, Lhotse, Island peak, Makalu, Khumbu among many others although the South-west route up this sacred piece of ice-covered rock is most common.

 The journey of Ama Dablam Expedition commences from а beautiful flight from Kathmandu to Lukla.
 After this mesmerizing flight, the trek continues to Phakding and then through а steep hill to Namche Bazar.
-This trading town is perfect for acclimatizing with the weather and altitude conditions.
+This trading town is perfect for acclimatizing to the weather and altitude conditions.
 The trail moves towards classic Everest Base Camp Trek up to Pheriche.
 It passes through the charming villages since it offers the mind-blowing scenery: Pheriche, a place for proper acclimatization.
 At an altitude of 4570 m, the Ama Dablam Base camp locates in а grassy plain.

 Ama Dablam Expedition: Itinerary

 From the base camp to Camp 1st (5700m) is moderately strenuous through this steep rocky camp, then ascend to Camp 2nd is the most challenging part.
-The rock tower, although it called yellow tower which difficult to cross but needs to take the help of ropes.
+The rock tower, although called the yellow tower which difficult to cross but needs to take the help of ropes.
 Camp 2nd is а narrow area with an altitude of 5950 meters while ascending from Camp 2nd to Camp 3rd (6400 m) requires climbing up through steep ridges and use of crampons.
 But camp 2nd is а flat, open, and snowy area above the mushroom ridge.
 The climb from Camp 3rd to the summit is а vertical climb but is more accessible than the previous ascents.
 A 3 to 4-hour rise up, and then three hours down brings the summit of the Ama Dablam which offers spectacular views of mountain peaks all around.